justinpombrio/synless/doc/walkthrough.md

 There's the program!

-It took 38 key strokes, which is pretty much the same as typing it out in a text editor.
+It took 38 key strokes, which is about the same as typing it out in a text editor.
 (The program text is 40 characters total; you might be able to enter it with fewer key strokes depending on the text editor.)

 ## Searching